 - Limited to one email message per calendar matter per hearing date;

 - No attachments.

-- Any e-mail communication with the court shall be simultaneously copied to all counsel and self-represented litigants.
-If an e-mail address is unavailable, a copy of the e-mail must be delivered by facsimile transmission.
-If a facsimile number is also unavailable, then a copy of the e-mail must be sent the same day by U.S. Mail.
-The method of service on all counsel and pro pers shall be disclosed to the Examiners in the original e-mail.
+- Any email communication with the court shall be simultaneously copied to all counsel and self-represented litigants.
+If an email address is unavailable, a copy of the email must be delivered by facsimile transmission.
+If a facsimile number is also unavailable, then a copy of the email must be sent the same day by U.S. Mail.
+The method of service on all counsel and self-represented parties shall be disclosed to the Examiner in the original email.

-- All e-mail correspondence must be received three days prior to the hearing date and will be addressed on a priority basis according to hearing date.
-Probate Staff will make every effort to respond within 48 hours.
+- All email correspondence must be received five court days prior to the hearing date and will be addressed on a priority basis according to hearing date.
+The probate examiners will make every effort to respond within 48 hours.

 Sample Email Message

 SUBJECT: [Probate Examiner’s Name], [Hearing Date], CONTINUANCE (if applicable)

 THIS EMAIL WAS SERVED ON THE FOLLOWING PARTIES VIA [EMAIL / FAX / MAIL] ON [DATE OF SERVICE]: